-Ω MTH124 or MTH125 should only be taken by students planning to transfer to a four-year institution.
+$\Omega$ MTH124 or MTH125 should only be taken by students planning to transfer to a four-year institution.

-•Successful completion of ITD102, ITD104, ITD105, and ITD106 may be substituted for ITD12 Student may elect to take ACC121 Principles of Accounting as an introduction to accounting prior to taking this course.
+■Successful completion of ITD102, ITD104, ITD105, and ITD106 may be substituted for ITD12

+\Student may elect to take ACC121 Introduction to Accounting prior to taking this course.